Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

-From a 2-year master's program (LPC, LCSW) to a 12+ year medical education (psychiatrist), each training path leads to a different scope of practice, credential, and career trajectory.
-Here is exactly what each path requires.
+From a 2-year master's program (LPC, LCSW) to a 12+ year medical education (psychiatrist), each path leads to a different scope of practice and credential.
+Here is what each path requires, what it permits, and where states differ.

 LPC / LMHC